 This child was packing his lunch for school with two sandwiches, a bag of chips, yogurt, sliced bell peppers, an apple and a small dessert of some kind.
 Um, excuse me?
 He tried to sneak in some crackers as well, but I put my foot down. 🙂 And I have two more boys waiting in the wings.
 Not to mention our daughter.

 So, how do I make meals for this child and still stay in budget?
 What are the tips and tricks for feeding this offspring?
+How to feed your teenager without going broke?

 Your child is hungry.
-I seriously wanted to deny that he was generally hungry.
+I seriously wanted to deny that he was genuinely hungry.
 Does that sound sad?
 It rather is.
 I knew if it was more than just a passing phase, he would disrupt my carefully thought out budget and menu plans.
 I would have to revamp my whole system.
 I would have feed the equivalent of 8 people instead of 6.
 It didn’t sound fun to me.
 However, reality is, it’s here, he’s hungry, deal with it.
 Okay, I will.
 I will feed the masses.

 Plan It (The Budget):